vinchiqqq-byte/AnarkernelOS/README.md

 ## Getting Started

-* Download an .img file in releases
+* Download an .img file in releases (for now, there's not)

 * Plug the USB drive and flash it

 ## Executing OS